 The credit utilization rule of thumb states that consumers should aim to use 30% or less of their available credit to maintain a healthy credit score.
-But some experts say that’s an arbitrary number, and it’s best to keep your balances as close to zero as possible.
+But some experts say that’s an arbitrary number and that it’s best to keep your balances as close to zero as possible.

 - Staying below 30% credit utilization can help you maintain a decent credit score and avoid debt trouble, but it’s still not ideal.